bundlewrap/bundlewrap/docs/content/guide/secrets.md

 	repo.vault.password_for("some database", key="devops")

 The encrypted data will be prefixed by `yourkeyname$...` to indicate that the key `yourkeyname` was used for encryption.
-Thus, during decryption, you can emit the `key=` parameter.
+Thus, during decryption, you can omit the `key=` parameter.

 <br>